DAC-Based OData: Data Retrieval

 You can obtain records along with related data, such as detail records or other linked records.
 For example, consider a sales order record: Each sales order record may have one or more detail records, which contain data about the inventory items included in the sales order.
 A sales order record also includes the identifier of the customer, which can be used to retrieve the linked customer record.
 Therefore, along with a sales order record, you can retrieve detail records and the linked customer record.

-You can obtain the records, along with their detail records, in a single query by using the $expand parameter.
+You can obtain the records, along with their detail records, in a single query by using the $expand parameter and the needed navigation property.

 The following sample request retrieves sales orders along with their detail information.